-Our Director of The Legatum Institute Special Trade Commission Shanker Singham
+Our Chairman of The Legatum Institute's Special Trade Commission Shanker Singham

 responds to US President Donald Trump withdrawing from TPP by Executive Order.
 An expected move that Shanker argues could open the way to building Prosperity Zones.
 Something he believes a UK outside the EU could benefit from